Behaviours Tutorial

 If you choose Add a Field more options display.
 Hover over each section in the image below to find out more.

-if you choose Add new condition more options display.
+If you choose Add new condition more options display.
 Hover over each section in the image below to find out more.

 Should I add an initialiser or server-side script?